domoticz/domoticz/scripts/dzVents/documentation/README.md

 		}
 	}
 ```
-Or when you have a combination, < 2.0
+Or when you have a combination, in 1.x.x
 ```
 	on = {
 			'myDevice',